Aura vs. Zander Identity Theft Protection 2025: Which Is Best For You?

 Aura plans

 Aura offers three plans: Individual, Couple, and Family.
-Child-focused features are limited to the Family plan.
+Child identity theft features are limited to the Family plan.
 Apart from that, all three options offer the same features and protection, including credit monitoring, antivirus, a VPN, a password manager, and more.

-The VPN and password manager help keep your personally identifiable information private, so it’s awesome that they’re included in even the cheapest plans.
+Online security tools, such as a password manager. antivirus software, ad blocker, and more help keep your personally identifiable information private, so it’s great that they’re included in even the most basic plans.

 • Individual: This plan provides coverage for a single individual.
 It offers all the main Aura features, including $1 million in identity theft insurance, credit monitoring, financial account monitoring, spam protection, and 1 GB of secure cloud storage.
 Subscribers also get Aura’s antivirus and VPN.
 Individual plans cover up to 10 devices.